DongheeKang/MLOps_Note/linux_administration.md

     move the existing content to the new location, has to use -m option
     $ sudo usermod -m -d /usr/dongheekang dongheekang

+    /etc/skel       : automatically copied files under this directory over to a new user's home directory

 ### add user but disable login